 Selling A Camper On The Private Market

-Right off the bat, when you post your original ad in the newspaper or online, you need to note that there is still an outstanding lien on the camper.
+Right off the bat, when you post your original ad in the newspaper or online, remember there is still an outstanding lien on the camper.

-Though the rest of the ad still needs to be compelling.
-You can expect a lot of questions and dry leads that don’t pan out.
+However, the rest of the ad still needs to be compelling.
+Do highlight any special features, upgrades, mileage, overall condition, and maintenance records (if any).
+This will filter out a lot of spam question calls that you might otherwise receive.
+But do expect some dry leads that don’t pan out.

 So, don’t expect to sell a pre-owned camper with a lien on it quickly.
 This is a week if not months-long process.

 Going to a dealership to sell, trade in, or trade down on your camper is the easiest way to sell a camper with a lien.